The quickest way to increase your skills and experience : One2one & two2one Assisted Events

 Events for Photographers

-Workshops : A constructed instructional event covering a specific subject(s) please read our T’s and C’s
+A constructed event covering a specific subject(s) please read our T’s and C’s

 These are 6 photographers and 1 model, starting at 10am and finishing at 4pm with 1 hour lunch – our provided lunches are legendary, read our recommendations!

-Depending on the subject, we’ll use local locations, my property where we have proper bedrooms, large dining room and various stairways and corridors to use, plus a real bar!
+Depending on the subject, we’ll use the studio, local locations, my property where we have proper bedrooms, large dining room and various stairways and corridors to use, plus a real bar (not open to drinking alcohol)!
 Our studio is 40sq.mtrs and contains all the lighting and accessories you could wish for!
+After registration, approx 21 days before the event you’ll receive a PayPal request for £55 deposit, the balance is to be paid cash on the day.

 - I don’t offer workshops in anything that I’m not fully conversant with